Fatigue

 Anaemia

 Anaemia is when you have low levels of healthy red blood cells in your body.
 Red blood cells carry oxygen around your body.
-And oxygen is one of the key ingredients that gives our body energy.
+Oxygen is one of the key ingredients that gives your body energy.
 So, if you have anaemia, your body cannot get enough energy, and you can become tired.
+Anaemia can make people feel breathless or dizzy or have headaches.

 If you think you may have symptoms of anaemia, speak to your GP or IBD team.

-There are many different types of anaemia.
+There are different types of anaemia.
 In Crohn’s and Colitis, the most common type of anaemia is iron deficiency anaemia.
 Iron is vital for making red blood cells.
 In people with Crohn’s and Colitis, iron deficiency anaemia can happen because of:

 • Poor absorption of iron in the gut